 - DNS prefetch

-- Lazy loading images, videos, and iFrames
+- Lazy loading images, videos, and iframes

 - Add missing image dimensions